-If you are the traveling type and love reminiscing about your adventures over good food and cocktails, Agaveria La Punta is for you.
-Following three years of travel through Mexico, and a collaboration between city hot spots The Jerry Thomas Speakeasy and Freni e Frizioni, Trastevere’s newest bar has opened its doors to Rome’s wanderlust minds.
+If you are the traveling type and love reminiscing about your adventures over good food and cocktails, this place is for you.
+Born out of three years of travel through Mexico, and a collaboration between city hot spots The Jerry Thomas Speakeasy and Freni e Frizioni, La Punta Expendio de Agave welcomes all wanderlust minds.
 The owners are well versed in the Mexican cocktail, specifically those influenced by the region of Oaxaca, after having researched the area extensively.
 Tequila and Mezcal play a strong role in the drink list which also includes a few beers on tap that can be read off of a passport inspired menu.
+Reservations are highly recommended.

 Bar del Fico